ART 001 Art Appreciation

 A survey of the major cultures of Mesoamerica from the Early Hunters period until the European conquest.
 The course uses art as a vehicle for understanding the historical context of the ancient civilizations of Mexico and Central America: included are the Olmec, Classic Veracruz, Teotihuacan, West Mexico, Zapotec, Mixtec, Toltec, Aztec and Maya.

-A survey of the major cultures of Central and South America from the Early Hunters state until the European conquest.
-The course uses art as a vehicle for understanding these people's philosophy, religion, politics, history, and economics.
+A survey of the major cultures of Central and South America from the Pre-Ceramic Period up to European contact.
+The course uses art as a vehicle for understanding the historical context of the ancient civilizations of Central and South America: included are Chavin, Paracas, Nasca, Moche, Tiwanaku, Wari, Chimu, and Inca cultures.

 ART 006 Color and Design